tgihf/cyber-reference-notes/windows/active-directory/tools/powerview.md

 - `$PRINCIPAL` is the domain principal **subject** of the ACE
 - `$TARGET` is the domain principal **object** of the ACE
+	- One time for this to work, I had to specify the target's LDAP distinguished name, not just its SAM account name
 - `$RIGHTS` are either `ResetPassword`, `WriteMembers`, `DCSync`, or `All`.
 - `$CREDENTIALS` is an optional [[powershell#Create a Credential|PSCredential]] object of a domain principal authorized to add the ACE to the target principal's DACL